How to Enable or Disable Battery Limit on Microsoft Surface Devices

 - Click or tap on Exit in the left panel.
 Then click or tap on Restart now to go back to Windows 10 or Windows 11.

-To turn the Surface battery limit on or off, you’ll need to restart your device and go into its special firmware settings, called UEFI.
+To turn the Surface battery limit on or off, you first need to open the Surface UEFI settings screen.

 Summary